ch728/cucurbit-usda/manuscript.md

 structure [@doi:10.1111/pce.13844].
 When
 higher density genotyping may be necessary or the PIs are not well charaterized for a trait of interest, the data generated in this study can be used to prioritize accessions for re-sequencing and phentyping.
-Our geno-core analysis provides a subset of several hundred accessions that would likely be informative for re-sequencing efforts.
+Our GenoCore analysis provides a subset of several hundred accessions that would likely be informative for re-sequencing efforts.